 TAPESTRY ORPHAN HOMES

-Using a factory-manufactured, panelized wall system that allows for rapid construction, Tapestry Orphan Homes are fireproof, weatherproof, insulated, elevated and painted in native African colors.
+Using a factory-manufactured, panelized wall system that allows for rapid construction, Tapestry Orphan Homes are fire-resistant, weatherproof, insulated, elevated and painted in native African colors.
 The three-bedroom, one-bath fully-furnished homes are complete with electricity, solar-powered hot water and plumbing, and have a kitchen, dining area and living room.

 But most of all, they are given hope, a future and shown Christ’s love in a tangible way.